-Authors, of Becoming Brilliant, Kathy Hirsh- Pasek and Roberta Michnick Golinkoff have outlined the key skills needed for future learning for young children.
+The authors of Becoming Brilliant, Kathy Hirsh- Pasek and Roberta Michnick Golinkoff, have outlined the key skills needed for future learning for young children.
 These foundational skills consist of collaboration, communication, content, creative innovation, critical thinking, and confidence.
 Both unstructured play and structured play help to create these important concepts.

 Make sure your child has a variety of both types of play throughout the day by providing lots of time for play, age-appropriate toys and materials, different environments, so your child does not become bored, opportunities for fine motor play and gross motor play.
 Get down on the floor and engage with your child during play as often as you can.
 Observe what interests your child has, and take the play in that direction.
 Talk about what you are doing, ask questions, make predictions, and include new levels of play to make it more challenging and expand your child’s learning potential.